hanhanwu/Hanhan_Data_Science_Resources2/README.md

 * Simulation Methods
   * Monte Carlo Simulation: http://www.palisade.com/risk/monte_carlo_simulation.asp
     * It can simulate all types of possible outcomes and probability of each outcome

+* <b>Saddle Points</b>
+  * The saddle point will always occur at a relative minimum along one axial direction (between peaks) and at a relative maximum along the crossing axis.
+[Saddle Point Wiki][17]
+  * [How to Escape Saddle Point Efficiently][18]
+    * Strict saddle points vs Non-strict saddle points: non-strict saddle points can be flat in the valley, strict saddle points require that there is at least one direction along which the curvature is strictly negative
+    * GD with only random initialization can be significantly slowed by saddle points, taking exponential time to escape.
+The behavior of PGD (projected GD) is strikingingly different — it can generically escape saddle points in polynomial time.
+    * [Difference between Projected Gradient Descent (PGD) and Gradient Descent (GD)][19]

 ************************************************************************